 Intestinal parasitic infections will also be measured at endline.
 We will collect stool and blood spot samples from all target children per cluster and one or more older children (3 – 15 years old) living in the same household compound.
 The procedures will be the same as described in the Baseline Assessment section, but will also include a stool aliquot used to measure the presence and intensity of soil transmitted helminths (Ascaris, Trichuris, hookworm) using the Kato-Katz microscopy method.
 Extra stool kits will be delivered to compounds in order to maximize stool collection from each enrolled individual.
 Stool may also be collected at a central location instead of at individual household.
 One stool aliquot will be used to measure the presence of protozoan parasites using ELISA assays (Giardia, Entamoeba histolytica, Cryptosporidium sp.).
 A second aliquot will used to measure the presence and intensity of soil transmitted helminths using Kato-Katz microscopy.
 Stool samples will also be analyzed by multi-parallel qPCR for soil transmitted helminths, including targets for Necator americanus, Ancylostoma duodenale, Ascaris lumbricoides, Trichuris trichiura, and Strongyloides stercoralis. qPCR assays will be performed because they have been shown to have better sensitivity than microscopic methods (Mejia, 2013).
 Both Kato Katz and qPCR will be used to detect soil transmitted helminthes because these qPCR assays have not been validated in our study area in Kenya yet.
 Microscopy assays on stool will be performed within 4 - 8 hours at our sample processing centers in Kakamega and Bungoma in collaboration with ESACIPAC and will yield quantitative counts of eggs per gram of stool tested (Knopp 2011; Albonico 2012).
 ELISA and qPCR assays will be conducted at ESACIPAC at KEMRI in Nairobi.
 Training of ESACIPAC staff on ELISA and qPCR assays will be provided by study collaborators.
 A small subset of stool aliquots will be shipped to the United States for quality control analysis using qPCR.
 At the time of our final stool specimen collection round, in which we test for soil transmitted helminths, we will provide all compound members a dose of deworming medication (albendazole).
 [We will not provide deworming medication at the time of stool collection in earlier rounds because we will not test for helminth infection in earlier rounds.]
+A subset of stool and blood spot samples may be shipped to Stanford University, Smith College, or other currently unidentified institutions in the United States (e.g. for quality control purposes to ensure comparability with assays run at KEMRI).
+Samples sent to institutions not identified in this protocol will be non-identifiable.

 Endline Quality Assurance/Back Check: We will follow the same quality assurance / quality control measures as described for the baseline assessment above.

 A subset of households in the active control and intervention arms will be selected for environmental sampling at endline.
-This sampling will include the target child’s drinking water, sentinel toys, target child hand rinses (measure of contamination likely to be ingested by child from hands), food from the household, and soil collected from the child’s compound/ play area (samples will be analyzed for fecal bacteria and soil transmitted helminthes; methods described above).
+This sampling will include the target child’s drinking water, sentinel toys, target child hand rinses (measure of contamination likely to be ingested by child from hands), primary caretaker hand rinses, food or fresh produce from the household, and soil collected from the child’s household (samples will be analyzed for fecal bacteria and soil transmitted helminthes; methods described above).
 We will also measure fly densities and conduct fly speciation in the latrine and food preparation areas in the same households.